 Greenfield

-The Company is advancing a large-scale onshore greenfield portfolio consisting of solar and battery projects in the UK, Germany and France.
+The Company is advancing a large-scale onshore greenfield portfolio consisting of solar, battery and data centre projects in the UK, Germany and France.
 It is also progressing small- and mid-scale greenfield projects in the Nordics.
 The projects are driven by experienced teams with a proven track-record in project origination and development in these markets.
 Project realisation depends on several factors, such as permitting, fulfilment of projects milestones and commercial viability.

 The Company has a dynamic approach to creating value from its portfolio and seeks to explore options to divest projects throughout the value chain, subject to market conditions.
 For the largest projects, the strategy is to divest before significant construction costs are incurred.

-Since launching its large-scale greenfield business in 2023, the Company has a well-established platform for growth with a pipeline of large-scale solar and battery projects across the UK, Germany, and France.
-With experienced development teams in place, the Company is now advancing these projects to more mature stages.
+Since launching its large-scale greenfield business in 2023, the Company has established a platform for growth with a multi-GW greenfield pipeline of solar, battery storage and data centre projects across the UK, Germany, and France.
+With experienced development teams in place, the Company has now started to monetise its pipeline, advancing projects to more mature stages and targeting multiple sales processes per year from this platform.

 Nordics